goobers692s/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of programming, this means that writing clean, straightforward code is often more effective and maintainable than complex solutions.
 Strive to keep your codebase as simple as possible, avoiding premature optimization or unnecessary complexity.
 This not only makes your code easier to understand and debug but also promotes reusability and scalability.
 Always remember that you write code for humans to read and machines to execute.

+# 2024-03-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It suggests programmers should first focus on writing clear, correct, and maintainable code.
+Optimization should only come after profiling and identifying genuine bottlenecks, ensuring a balance between efficiency and readability.